 6. Reach Out to Friends With & Without Children

-Even a quick phone or video call can make you feel connected to someone.
-This is especially true if you find you don’t have many people to talk to during the week.
+Even a quick phone or video call can make you feel connected to someone, especially if you don’t have many people to talk to during the week.
 Try calling a friend and purposefully talk about yourselves, without focusing on your kids or daily tasks.
-Taking time for small outings, like going to a local coffee shop to interact with baristas or other customers, can also give you some human contact on a day when you are feeling alone.
+Taking time for small outings, like going to a local coffee shop to interact with baristas or other customers, can also give you some human contact on a day when feeling alone.

 7. Meet Like-Minded Parents

-Meeting other stay-at-home caregivers can help you build a supportive community with those who understand what your day to day life is like.
-If you have toddlers, signing them up for “parent and me” classes will help them make friends, but can also help you make parent friends as well.
+Meeting other stay-at-home caregivers can help you build a supportive community with those who understand your day-to-day life.
+If you have toddlers, signing them up for “parent and me” classes will help them make friends and offer opportunities for you to make parent friends.
 Gradually, you will start to feel more connected and like you have a community to rely on.

 8. Be Mindful of Social Media & Comparing

-Scrolling through social media can have a negative impact on anyone’s mental health.
-However, this can be especially true if you are feeling isolated or burned out, or tend to use social media to compare yourself to others.
+Scrolling through social media can harm your mental health, especially when feeling isolated or burned out.
+Avoid using social media to compare yourself to others.
 For instance, unfollowing mom influencer accounts can be a skillful way to remove cues that are likely to cause negative emotions.

 9. Find Healthy Ways to Escape